tomaszborowski/prm2gaussian/README.md

 ###############

-The script generates a set of xyz files, which can be useful for checking if the model partitioning is as required.
+The script generates a set of files, which can be useful for checking if the model partitioning is as required.
 These files are:
 QM_SYSTEM.xyz
 QM_PART.xyz